-Now on to the Options, these define what the conversion actually does.
-By default PStill will use its default settings, however you might want to change them.
+Now on to the Options.
+By default PStill will use its default setting however you might want to change them.
 To open the option section click on the 'More Options' button, the PStill main window will expand to show the option page below the main controls.

 Hint: Don't worry because there are so many options.
-There are ready made 'sets' of option for Office, Web and Pre-Press work.
+There are ready made 'sets' of option for Office, Web and Prepress work.
 Just open 'More setup' and select the option set.
 This will set all options at once so you don't need to change the option dialogs.
-Using the sets you can also store your own setup and restore it later.
+Using the 'sets' you can also store your own setup under a name and restore it later.